 It should be noted that the deterioration of the loan portfolio quality entails a gradual decline in equity and net profit of NBFCOs.
-In case of the first, second and third scenario implementation, the NBFCOs will experience losses in the amount of KGS 576.6; 1,331.9 $\mu$ 2,087.2 million, accordingly (Chart 3.3.1).
+In case of the first, second and third scenario implementation, the NBFCOs will experience losses in the amount of KGS 576.6; 1,331.9 μ 2,087.2 million, accordingly (Chart 3.3.1).

-MFOs create general and special loan loss provisions for relevant categories of classifications implementing the following allo-cations indicated in percentage from the amount of assets:
+33 MFOs create general and special loan loss provisions for relevant categories of classifications implementing the following allocations indicated in percentage from the amount of assets:

-- Standard, in % - from 0 to 5;
+- Standard, in % - from 0 to 5

-- Assets under supervision, in % -
+- Assets under supervision, in % - 10

-- Substandard, in % - 25
+- Assets under supervision, in % = 10 - Substandard, in % = 25